Yash1946/-General-Purpose-Image-Deblurring-with-Multi-Stage-Progressive-Restoration/README.md

 6
 7
 8
-@inproceedings{Zamir2021MPRNet,
-  title={Multi-Stage Progressive Image Restoration}, author={Zamir, Syed Waqas and Arora, Aditya and Khan, Salman and Hayat, Munawar and
-          Khan, Fahad Shahbaz and Yang, Ming-Hsuan and Shao, Ling}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2021}, pages={285--294}

 }
 Bring clarity back to your images — effortlessly.
 ✨ MPRNet Deblur: Where blur meets its match.